Hunger and homeless is on the rise in American cities (Photo: Jacob Holdt)

 City Mayors lists cities and city organisations, profiles individual mayors and provides information on hundreds of urban events.
 More

-By the National Coalition for the Homeless
+and the US National Coalition for the Homeless

-Types of criminalization measures | Criminalization measures have increased | The meanest cities | Criminalization measures violate constitutional rights | Constructive alternatives to criminalization | Recommendations |
+| Types of criminalization | Laws that criminalize | Mean cities | Alternatives to criminalization | Recommendations |

 Types of criminalization measures